 He was a great father and his love for his children was unmistakable.
 He will be missed by all who knew him.
 He is survived by his four children, David J. Scepanski, Gregory M. Scepanski, Teri Lynn Scepanski, and Sarah E. Scepanski, his ex-wife and friend, Elizabeth (Dotolo) Scepanski, two grandchildren and nieces and nephew.
 He is predeceased by his parents, Walter S. Scepanski and Helen (Cubanski) Scepanski, his sister Joan (Scepanski) Grills, and his brother Richard “Bagger” Scepanski.

 Calling hours will be Thursday, September 19 from 5:00pm to 7:00pm at Cummings-Gagne Funeral Home at 82 Cliff Street, Norwich, CT.
 Funeral service will be held at the funeral home at 10:00am Friday, September 20, followed by cemetery burial ceremony and military honors.

-To plant a tree in memory of Walter Stanley Scepanski, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Walter Stanley Scepanski, please visit our floral store.